Coder-Blue/btn1-llm/README.md

 - A simple Library Management System built in C++

-- A group project built by Group 7 - IT001.Q110
+- A group project built by Group 7 - IT001.Q110.
+All details are linked [here](https://github.com/Coder-Blue/btn1-llm).

 ## My setup